Getting Started with Device Trust | Teleport

 editor or

-device-admin roles, an enrollment token must be generated by a device admin, which can then be
+device-admin roles, a device admin must generate the an enrollment token, which can then be

 used to enroll the device.
 Learn more about manual device enrollment in the